joanbier/ToDo-App/README.md

 # ToDo App in React

 This project allows you to enter a task, select a deadline, delete tasks, or confirm a task as done.
 You can also select task as an important one.
 The application sorts the items in alphabetical order, but the important tasks are on the top anyway.
+The realized tasks are sorted by date.

 ## Technologies

 - React.js
 - CSS

 ## Setup